-FSSC 22000 is an internationally recognized certification scheme which ensures the safety and quality of food products.
+FSSC 22000 is an internationally recognised certification scheme which ensures the safety and quality of food products.
 The latest version, FSSC 22000, version 6, was published in the beginning of April 2023.
 There will be a 12-month transition period between 1st April 2023 and 31st March 2024.
 After 31st March 2024, no audits will be conducted against FSSC 22000 version 5.1.
 The new version of the certification will bring significant changes which will impact food production companies.
-Below, we explore key changes you need to know to ensure your organization is prepared for the transition.
+Below, we explore key changes you need to know to ensure your organisation is prepared for the transition.

 Food chain categories

 FSSC 22000 V6 will introduce changes to food chain categories.
 The food chain subcategories are based on the ISO22003-1 accreditation document to align with the Global Food Safety Initiative (GFSI) requirements.
 FSSCv6 will introduce two new categories; BIII - the pre-process handling of plant products, and C0, which focuses on animal primary conversion.
 The pet food production categories have been revised and removed.
 Pet food will now be covered in categories C & D. Transport has been merged and will be in category G. Finally, e-commerce will now be included in category FI.
-As a result, some organizations will change towards a different food safety category during the certification towards FSSCv6.
+As a result, some organisations will change towards a different food safety category during the certification towards FSSCv6.

 FSSC 22000 additional requirements

 The additional requirements in FSSCv6 include more detailed clauses on; validation/verification of packaging claims, criteria for using recycled materials, more detailed allergen management, environmental monitoring, quality control, purchase and installation of new equipment and handling of food waste.